romans-adi/AwesomeBooks/README.md

 # 📖 <a name="about-project">Hello Microverse</a>

 Mid-fidelity app prototype that allows user to add and/or remove books to/from list.
 Only one class with defined methods used.
+All data stored in local storage.

 ## 🛠 Built With <a name="built-with"></a>